anastuart/thesis/source/09_introduction.md

 Repetitive task performance recruiting functional areas of the brain, such as the motor or sensory cortices, leads to increased regional SWA during subsequent sleep [@huber2004; @vyazovskiy2008].
-HD-EEG recordings observed an increase in theta activity during wake in the left frontal brain region following a language task and posterior parietal region following a visuomotor task, which was associated with a subsequent increase in SWS during recovery sleep [@hung2013].
 These findings suggest that SWA is a localised phenomenon, appearing in response to accumulated sleep pressure and dissipating with sleep.